Intellectual reformers have been much maligned in American history because of their solitude.

 Merriam had policemen check caravans and Sinclair supporters' vehicles for migrant workers following these remarks.

 Sinclair shot from the hip at times and did not seem to worry about the weight of these statements, past or present.
+Another obstacle was the continuing pressure applied to Sinclair to drop out of the campaign.

 Two schools of thought impressed upon the candidate the importance of this election and the triviality of his candidacy.